cbergoon/stitchdb/README.md

 </p>

-Yet another key value store - StitchDB is an in memory key-value store persisted with an append only log with support for geolocation and time series data.
+Yet another key value store - StitchDB is an in memory key-value store persisted with an append only log with support for geo-location and time series data.
+StitchDB is accompanied by [StitchQL](https://github.com/cbergoon/stitchql) and [StitchServer](https://github.com/cbergoon/stitchserver).
+Together these projects result in an entire database ecosystem complete with query language and standalone server daemon.

-StitchDB's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
-StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with builtin multidimensional geolocation support.
+StitchDB's API is inspired by boltdb/bolt and tidwall/buntdband makes use of their elegant API design.
+StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with builtin multidimensional geo-location and time-series data support.

-This has also been a great way to dive deeper into the key-value store world and understand the problems and some of the solutions that are currently employed to mitigate those challenges.
-Hopefully, others will find this project useful if not for use in a project, then to learn something from.
+Hopefully, others will find this project useful for something you are working on or at least to learning resource.
 All contributions, ideas, and criticisms are welcome.

 ### Coming Soon
 * StitchQL: A Query Language for StitchDB